akka/akka/akka-docs/src/main/paradox/serialization.md

 Scala version however you must also ensure the serializers used for your own types does not introduce the same incompatibility as Java serialization does.

+## Rolling upgrades

+A serialized remote message (or persistent event) consists of serializer-id, the manifest, and the binary payload.
+When deserializing it is only looking at the serializer-id to pick which `Serializer` to use for `fromBinary`.
+The message class (the bindings) is not used for deserialization.
+The manifest is only used within the `Serializer` to decide how to deserialize the payload, so one `Serializer` can handle many classes.

+That means that it is possible to change serialization for a message by performing two rolling upgrade steps to switch to the new serializer.

+1. Add the `Serializer` class and define it in `akka.actor.serializers` config section, but not in `akka.actor.serialization-bindings`.
+Perform a rolling upgrade for this change.
+This means that the serializer class exists on all nodes and is registered, but it is still not used for serializing any messages.
+That is important because during the rolling upgrade the old nodes still don't know about the new serializer and would not be able to deserialize messages with that format.

+1. The second change is to register that the serializer is to be used for certain classes by defining those in the `akka.actor.serialization-bindings` config section.
+Perform a rolling upgrade for this change.
+This means that new nodes will use the new serializer when sending messages and old nodes will be able to deserialize the new format.
+Old nodes will continue to use the old serializer when sending messages and new nodes will be able to deserialize the old format.

+As an optional third step the old serializer can be completely removed if it was not used for persistent events.
+It must still be possible to deserialize the events that were stored with the old serializer.

 ## External Akka Serializers

 [Akka-quickser by Roman Levenstein](https://github.com/romix/akka-quickser-serialization)